 The red-lipped batfish is not considered a good aquarium fish because of its predatory nature.
 Also, it is a deep sea fish and so isn't commonly encountered.
 It usually inhabits an ocean depth of over 100 feet (30.5 m).

 In addition, because this fish normally inhabits the deep sea, the lighting in its aquarium would need to be kept much darker than most aquarists are used to.
+In fact, they aren't often kept in home aquaria.

 The red lipped batfish has a similar method of finding edible prey as the longlure anglerfish.
 Both the red-lipped batfish and the anglerfish "go fishing" for their dinner.
 Like the anglerfish, the red-lipped batfish has an illicium, which is a small extension from its head region.
 In the red-lipped batfish the illicium is protected by an elongated snout.
 Attached to the illicium is the esca that the fish uses to lure in unsuspecting prey.